Technique To Do Lightning Stitch On Sewing Machine| Let’s Do Lightning Bolt

 Lay My Fabric Right Sides Together

-Now I lay my fabric right sides together—this will be a shoulder seam on a knit top.
+Now I lay my fabric right sides together—this will be a shoulder seam on a sewing knit top.
 I smooth it out and pin every 2–3 inches using ballpoint pins.

 The key is not to stretch the fabric while pinning—let it lie naturally.